zzhangjii/learning-library/data-management-library/database/options/multitenant.md

 drop pluggable database oe_refresh including datafiles;
 ````

-7. Leave the ``OE`` open with the load running against it for the rest of the labs.
+7. Leave the ``OE`` pluggable database open with the load running against it for the rest of the labs.

 ## Section 3: PDB Relocation